MrColwell/PS2Excel/README.md

 The courses now appear as:
 Nutr Hlth Living 120(1:29)(A)  <==>  Course name(Section:Enrolled in section)(Day)

-Will be added in future:
+Will be added in future(?):
 - [ ] Courses over multiple blocks (Coop only shows in first period scheduled, you should manually fill in other periods)
-- [ ] Google Chrome preferred to select data, MS IE not working properly yet
+- [ ] Data Collection: Google Chrome preferred to select data, MS IE not working properly yet
+- [ ] Integration with PowerScheduler (get data directly without browser?
+PowerScheduler Report?)

 Known Bugs/Conflicts/Issues:
   * You need to have Windows update: KB2999226 (Part of Zip file; you may need admin rights to run it)